Alejogb1/job-board/blog-data/how-to-use-oauth2-to-send-a-bearer-token-in-an-api.md

 id: "how-to-use-oauth2-to-send-a-bearer-token-in-an-api"
 ---

-alright, so you're asking about using oauth2 to send a bearer token in an api. it's a pretty common scenario, and i've definitely banged my head against this wall a few times over the years. let me walk you through how i typically approach it, based on my own experiences.
+, so you're asking about using oauth2 to send a bearer token in an api. it's a pretty common scenario, and i've definitely banged my head against this wall a few times over the years. let me walk you through how i typically approach it, based on my own experiences.

-the core idea is that oauth2 is all about authorization, not authentication. we're not trying to verify *who* the user is directly, but *what* they're allowed to do. the bearer token becomes a key that proves they've been authorized.
+the core idea is that oauth2 is all about authorization, not authentication. we're not trying to verify _who_ the user is directly, but _what_ they're allowed to do. the bearer token becomes a key that proves they've been authorized.

 my first encounter with this was back in my early days working on a microservices project. we had several services that needed to communicate, and rather than passing around credentials we decided to use oauth2 with a central authorization server. it was a bit of a mess at first, as we tried to roll our own solution before discovering the magic of existing libraries, but lesson learned the hard way.

 the general process for sending a bearer token goes something like this. first, your client application (whether it's a mobile app, a web frontend, or another service) needs to obtain an access token. this usually involves going through an oauth2 flow like the authorization code grant. that flow is out of this topic, but lets suppose that we already have an access token.

-once you have that access token, it needs to be included in the *authorization* header of your http request to your api, using the *bearer* scheme. the header should be like this `authorization: bearer <your_access_token>`.
+once you have that access token, it needs to be included in the _authorization_ header of your http request to your api, using the _bearer_ scheme. the header should be like this `authorization: bearer <your_access_token>`.

 now, let's look at some code examples. i'm going to show examples in python with the `requests` library, and assuming you already have the access token. python is mostly what i use for api related tasks. if you're using a different language or library, the concepts should be pretty similar, the syntax is the thing that will be different.